How to Advertise Your Maryland Rental Property Successfully

 2. Write an Attractive Rental Ad Copy

-After taking amazing photos, the next step should be to write a great ad copy.
+After taking amazing photos, the next step should be to write a great ad copy for your rental ad.
 Your description of your Maryland property should be accurate and engaging.
 After all, the marketing copy is what is going to tie your whole story together.

 Just like photos, there are certain things that are necessary to have in a successful rental listing.
-The following tips should get you started on advertising your properties for rent.
+The following tips should get you started on advertising your rentals.

 - Get the headline right.
-The headline is obviously the first thing that prospective tenants will see when they view your rental listing.
+The headline is the first thing that potential tenants will see when they view your rental listing.
 For most viewers, that’s what will determine whether they continue reading the rest of the copy or not.

-Make sure to include the most relevant information in the headline of the listing so as to give readers a good enough reason to keep reading.
-Those are: the rent price, number of bedrooms and bathrooms, as well as the location and a desirable feature, or some optional information like square footage.
+Make sure to include the most relevant information in the headline of the listing to give readers a good reason to keep reading.
+Those are: the rent price, number of bedrooms and bathrooms, as well as the neighborhood location and a desirable feature, or some optional information like square footage.

 The following is an example, including the rent price and other important info: